RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

 ## Technical Foundation

-Sero is built on a security-first, developer-friendly stack:
+SERO is built on a security-first, developer-friendly stack:

 - **Python 3.13+** as the core language.
 - **FastAPI** for high-performance HTTP services.